TACC/Core-Portal-Deployment-Lifecycle-Procedures/pages/phase_11.md

 ---

-# CPLDP Phase 11: Sunsetting & Retirement
+# Phase 11: Sunsetting & Retirement

 Describe the procedures to follow for permanently sunsetting a portal and retiring its content.